 When our skin goes dry, our body knows it and it will produce sebum to moisturize it.
-Once it detects that the skin has good amount of moisturizer, it will automatically reduce the secretion of sebum.
+Once it detects that the skin is moisturized, it’ll automatically reduce the secretion of sebum.
 Or even stop the production altogether, depending on how moisturized your skin has become.

 Unlike other plant-based skin oils, coconut oil carries compounds that can mimic sebum.
 These compounds are called MCTs (medium-chain triglycerides).
 Our sebum contains them too.

-When you apply coconut oil on your face, your body will sense that.
+When you apply coconut oil to your face, your body will sense that.
 This triggers a reduction in sebum production.

 However, the overall sebum-reduction effect of coconut oil on oily skin may require a few days or so for your body to learn, adapt and adjust accordingly.

 Which means, your first application of coconut oil to your skin may make your face even oilier.
 But stay on.
 Your face will get less greasier as your body makes the appropriate adjustment.

 Of course, you might even begin to notice a very mild decrease in sebum at your initial application.
 That’s a good sign showing that your body is responding to the effect of coconut oil on your skin.